dkrajzew/degrotesque/README.md

 Summary
 =======

 Well, have fun.
-If you have any comments / ideas / issues, please submit them to [degrotesque's issue tracker](https://github.com/dkrajzew/degrotesque/issues) on github or drop me a mail.
+If you have any comments / ideas / issues, please submit them to [degrotesque&apos;s issue tracker](https://github.com/dkrajzew/degrotesque/issues) on github or drop me a mail.

 Appendices
 ==========